-As early as the 1600s, a dark red ore with a distinct green coating became a notable source of irritation for copper miners in Saxony, Germany.1 Believing that the dark red substance was an ore of copper, they continued mining it.
+As early as the 1600s, a dark red ore with a distinct green coating became a notable source of irritation for copper miners in Saxony, Germany.
+Believing that the dark red substance was an ore of copper, they continued mining it.
 As the ore was causing ailments, the miners turned to folklore and adopted a belief that it was protected by goblins.
-This ultimately led to the naming of the ore as "kupfernickel," translating to "goblin's copper."1 It was not until the mid-1750s, that Swedish chemist Axel Cronstedt discovered the true nature of kupfernickel (nickel arsenide) and through experiments on magnetism realized the isolation of a new element.1 Since then, because of its relatively low cost and unique properties such as malleability and anticorrosive nature, nickel has been used in a large variety of fields.
+This ultimately led to the naming of the ore

 After World War II, nickel was commonly included in costume jewelry.
 Jewelry and piercings have thereafter become major sources of nickel exposure for the general population, and thus, a major source for nickel sensitization.
 Interestingly, meteorites are one of the principal sources of nickel in the world.
-Metal bead artifact-jewelry made from meteorites has been found in Egyptian graves dating back to as early as 5000 BC, and wedding rings made from the 1836 Namibian Gibeon-meteorite have been reported to cause nickel allergic contact dermatitis (ACD).2 The common practice of jewelry use in females among various cultural groups around the world has resulted in a much higher rate of nickel sensitization among females than males.3
+Metal bead artifact-jewelry made from meteorites has been found in Egyptian graves dating back to as early as 5000 BC, and wedding rings made from the 1836 Namibian Gibeon-meteorite have been reported to cause nickel allergic contact dermatitis (ACD).
+The common practice of jewelry use in females among various cultural groups around the world has resulted in a much higher rate of nickel sensitization among females than males.

-In 1981, Peltonen wrote a commentary about the problem of nickel sensitivity4 in which she described the significant importance of nickel over the prior 20 to 30 years, now - 34 years later, nickel is still ranking first in the list of allergens.5 Peltonen noted that nickel sensitivity was surprisingly common among the US population as gathered through epidemiologic studies.4 In 1978, 1.158 volunteers were tested with 2.5% nickel sulfate in order to find the underlying prevalence of nickel sensitivity.6 The study found that 9% of the subjects were sensitized6 - by recent counts, that number has almost tripled.7 Additionally, Peltonen reported the significant association between atopy, nickel sensitivity and hand eczema.
+In 1981, Peltonen wrote a commentary about the problem of nickel sensitivity4 in which she described the significant importance of nickel over the prior 20 to 30 years, now - 34 years later, nickel is still ranking first in the list of allergens.
+Peltonen noted that nickel sensitivity was surprisingly common among the US population as gathered through epidemiologic studies.4 In 1978, 1.158 volunteers were tested with 2.5% nickel sulfate in order to find the underlying prevalence of nickel sensitivity.6 The study found that 9% of the subjects were sensitized - by recent counts, that number has almost tripled.7 Additionally, Peltonen reported the significant association between atopy, nickel sensitivity and hand eczema.
 Some patients with an underlying nickel dermatitis do not present in a clinically obvious fashion, but rather with hand or other types of eczema.4 In fact, nickel sensitivity is a much wider problem as Peltonen alarmingly and poignantly pointed out over 30 years ago: "half of the subjects sensitized to nickel have never consulted a doctor because of their nickel dermatitis: still fewer have visited a dermatologist."4 many as 50% of children with nickelinduced ACD can present with more diffuse reactions - known as idiopathic.
-Clinically, idiopathic nickel dermatitis appears as pruritic papules in non-exposed sites, such as on the extremities and upper trunk.8 In the idiopathictype of response, areas that may not in fact have had direct contact with nickel can potentially generate a response secondary to autosensitization from immune cells circulating in the body.9 Unfortunately, as discussed, this type of a reaction has the potential to be misdiagnosed as an eczema (such as atopic dermatitis [AD]), due to its diffuse nature and its common involvement of the upper arms, thighs, knees and elbows.10 Furthermore, as a side note, "children with AD may experience an exacerbation of their atopic pruritus secondary to comorbid nickel ACD."8 Recent evidence indicates that patients with AD have a genetic mutation that allows nickel to more easily penetrate the upper epidermis allowing easier exposure to the immune system.11 At this time, we do not know the number of children who suffer from nickel dermatitis, and are placed on systemic immunosuppressive therapy for what is thought to be "atopic disease," rather than being accurately identified and treated with allergen avoidance for ACD.
+Clinically, idiopathic nickel dermatitis appears as pruritic papules in non-exposed sites, such as on the extremities and upper trunk.8 In the idiopathic-type of response, areas that may not in fact have had direct contact with nickel can potentially generate a response secondary to autosensitization from immune cells circulating in the body.9 Unfortunately, as discussed, this type of a reaction has the potential to be misdiagnosed as an eczema (such as atopic dermatitis [AD]), due to its diffuse nature and its common involvement of the upper arms, thighs, knees and elbows.
+Furthermore, as a side note, "children with AD may experience an exacerbation of their atopic pruritus secondary to comorbid nickel ACD."8 Recent evidence indicates that patients with AD have a genetic mutation that allows nickel to more easily penetrate the upper epidermis allowing easier exposure to the immune system.
+At this time, we do not know the number of children who suffer from nickel dermatitis, and are placed on systemic immunosuppressive therapy for what is thought to be "atopic disease," rather than being accurately identified and treated with allergen avoidance for ACD.
 As Peltonen so clearly articulated over 30 years ago, large population studies, including those cases never seen at dermatologic clinics, are needed.